ollbx/build-term.nvim/book/src/config.md

     -- Configuration options related to the terminal window. terminal = {
-        -- Whether to focus the terminal automatically on open. focus = false,

         -- The shell to run.
 Same as ":term [shell]". shell = nil,